Musée Toulouse-Lautrec: The Bishop's Palace

-The Bishop's Palace, or Palais épiscopal de la Berbi, was originally the residence of the bishop of Albi Cathedral, located next to the museum.
+The Bishop's Palace, or Palais épiscopal de la Berbie, was originally the residence of the bishop of Albi Cathedral, located next to the museum.
 It is included in the same UNESCO historical site as the cathedral.
 The Bishop's palace was begun before the Cathedral itself, by Bishop Durand de Beaucaire (bishop from 1228–1254).
 It was built with the features of a fortress during the period when the Catholic Church was at war with the a heretical sect called the Cathars, which originated in Albi.

 Bishop de Combret, the next resident, further fortified his palace by connecting it to the Cathedral tower, twenty-five meters away.
 He added bastions and a machicoulis over the entrance, to drop heavy objects or boiling water on any attackers.
 The next owner, Bishop De Castanet, built a new wall around it and added Saint Catherine tower, which he linked to one of the towers of the cathedral.

 Later Bishops modified the palace by adding a new residence, a chapel and a French-style garden. and filled the interior with mosaics and art.
 In 1905, when the Cathedral and its properties were officially nationalised, and the Palace was given to the city of Albi for use as a museum.